phiweger/primer/README.md

 For future reference, below are documented some peculiarities:

 - `gffutils.FeatureDB` will not accept symlinks; this means we cannot pass the database in a `nextflow` channel.
+- There are two files with parameters, one for `nextflow` (`nextflow.config`) and one to guide the primer design (`config.json`).
+There are more elegant solutions, but meh.